ssorto/MQTT-Assignment/README.md

 This project demonstrates a real-time collaborative team dashboard using MQTT for task updates and Google Gemini API for motivational and collaboration insights.
 The **publisher** sends task updates, while the **subscriber** displays the team dashboard and generates actionable suggestions for improving teamwork and motivation.

+Additionally, a standalone LLM test script is included to verify integration of Google Gemini API independently of the MQTT system.
+The output of this script explains what MQTT is and its key features.

 ---

 ## Setup and Installation Instructions